Becky Thompson: Career

-Thompson started her academic career with the University of Massachusetts as a lecturer in the department of sociology and department of women's studies from 1987 to 1989.
-She then held an appointment at the University of Memphis as assistant professor of sociology before joining the Wesleyan University faculty in African American Studies from 1994 to 1996.
-In 1996 she joined the Simmons College faculty, where she became full professor in 2007.
-From 1996 to 2005 she also served as adjunct faculty at the Union Institute of Graduate Studies.
-From 2008 to 2010, she served as a professor of Women's and Ethnic Studies Program at the University of Colorado.
-In her career, Thompson also held visiting appointments at several institutes, including scholar-in-residence at China Women's University in 2018 and Duke University in African American studies in 2002–2003.
+Teaching

-Thompson also held several administrative appointments.
-She served as the coordinator of the Teaching Race, Teaching Gender Speakers Series at Duke University from 2002 till 2003, was the program director for the Women's and Ethnic Studies Program at University of Colorado from 2008 till 2009, and chair of the department of sociology in the College of Arts & Sciences at Simmons College from 2012 till 2014.
-Between 2020 and 2021, she served as an antiracism consultant at Northeastern University and for Partners for Perinatal Health.
+Thompson started her academic career with the University of Massachusetts as a lecturer in sociology and women's studies from 1987 to 1989.
+She then held an appointment at the University of Memphis as assistant professor of sociology before becoming Wesleyan University faculty in African-American studies from 1994 to 1996.
+From 1996 to 2005 she served as adjunct faculty at the Union Institute of Graduate Studies.
+In 1996 she also joined the Simmons College faculty, where she became a full professor in 2007.
+From 2008 to 2010, she served as a professor of women's and ethnic studies at the University of Colorado.
+Thompson has also held visiting appointments at several institutes, including at China Women's University in 2018 and Duke University in 2002–2003.

-Work
+Thompson served as the coordinator of the "Teaching Race, Teaching Gender" Speakers Series at Duke University from 2002 till 2003, was the program director for the Women's and Ethnic Studies Program at the University of Colorado from 2008 till 2009, and was the chair of the Department of Sociology at Simmons College from 2012 till 2014.
+Between 2020 and 2021, she served as an anti-racism consultant at Northeastern University.

-Thompson's scholarly activities emphasize poetry as well as research on educational transformation, social justice and healing.
-She has authored her books on a variety of topics; with a feminist social justice focus at the nexus of race, gender, religion, nationality, sexuality, and the body.
-Thompson's first book on poetry was entitled Zero is the Whole I Fall into at Night.
+Scholarship

-Thompson has also authored many scholarly books, including A Hunger So Wide and So Deep, and Survivors on the Yoga Mat, which focus on trauma's impact on embodiment.
+Thompson has authored her books on a variety of topics with a feminist social justice focus.
+Thompson's first book of poetry was entitled Zero is the Whole I Fall into at Night.
+Her scholarly books include A Hunger So Wide and So Deep and Survivors on the Yoga Mat.
 Her book Teaching with Tenderness: Toward an Embodied Practice follows in the tradition of bell hooks’ Teaching to Transgress and Paulo Freire's Pedagogy of the Oppressed.
-Naomi Simmons-Thorne reviewed that Thompson's pedagogy of tenderness recognizes "the embodied needs, traumas and inequalities that can mitigate and overwhelm learning" and the book delivers "instruction in such a way as to convey compassion for the lived experiences of students".
-Thompson has also co-edited anthologies on multiple subjects: poetry by and for refugees, multiracial education, HIV/AIDS from the Black Diaspora, and racial identity.
+Thompson has also co-edited anthologies on various subjects, including poetry by refugees, multiracial education, HIV/AIDS in the Black diaspora, and racial identity.

-Thompson's works have been recognized by the Rockefeller Foundation, the National Endowment for the Humanities, the American Association for University Women, the Ford Foundation, and Political Research Associates.
-She has also been invited for interviews on radio and other media platforms to present her views regarding her recent publications and her other activities in the field.
+Thompson's works have been recognized by the Rockefeller Foundation, the National Endowment for the Humanities, and the American Association of University Women.